-30 Jun 16 Template Table G \$M Reference Equity Investments Investment in commercial entities 121 Row 26g Investments in significant financial entities 2,324 Row 26d, 73 Investments in non-significant financial entities 675 Row 26d, 72 3,120 Equity investment in non consolidated subsidiaries 1,458 Row 26d, 73 Total Equity Investments before applying prescribed thresholds APRA specific adjustment (1) 4,578 Less amounts risk weighted under Internationally Comparable (2) (4,578) Total per Capital Template (Internationally Comparable) - Row 18, 19, 23
+30 Jun 17 Template Table G \$M Reference Equity Investments Investment in commercial entities 124 Row 26g Investments in significant financial entities 2,362 Row 26d, 73 Investments in non-significant financial entities 140 Row 26d, 72 2,626 Equity investment in non-consolidated subsidiaries 3,338 Row 26d, 73 Less transitional arrangements granted in respected Colonial debt (1) (665) Row 26d, 73 Total Equity Investments before applying prescribed thresholds APRA specific adjustment (2) 5,299 Less amounts risk weighted under Internationally Comparable (3) (5,299) Total per Capital Template (Internationally Comparable) - Row 18, 19, 23

-- (1) Equity Investments are classified in the Level 2 Regulatory Balance Sheet across Investments in Associates, Assets held for Sale, Available-for-sale Securities and Investment in non-consolidated subsidiaries.
-In addition, the Group has undrawn commitments (Off-Balance Sheet) which are deemed in the nature of equity for Regulatory Capital purposes. - (2) The aggregate of investments in significant financial entities of \$2,324 million, investments in non-significant financial entities of \$675 million and equity investment in non-consolidated subsidiaries of \$1,458 million is a total of \$4,457 million and is included in row 26d in the Capital template.
+- (1) The capital benefit arising from the debt issued by the Colonial debt is being phased out, with APRA granting transitional arrangements in line with the maturity profile of the debt. - 2) Equity Investments are classified in the Level 2 Regulatory Balance Sheet across Investments in Associates, Assets held for Sale, Available-for-Sale Securities and Investment in non-consolidated subsidiaries.
+In addition, the Group has undrawn commitments (Off-Balance Sheet) which are deemed in the nature of equity for Regulatory Capital purposes. - (3) The aggregate of investments in significant financial entities of \$2,362 million, investments in non-significant financial entities of \$140 million and equity investment in non-consolidated subsidiaries of \$2,673 million (net of Colonial debt transitional attangements) is a total of \$5,175 million and is included in row 26d in the Capital template.
 The BCBS allows for equity investments to be concessionally risk weighted provided they are below prescribed thresholds.
 APRA requires such items to be deducted 100% from CET1 capital.
-The remaining balance of \$121 million related to Investments in commercial entities are risk weighted under Internationally Comparable methodology, with no prescribed threshold limits.
+The remaining balance of \$124 million related to Investments in commercial entities are risk weighted under Internationally Comparable methodology, with no prescribed threshold limits.